By Dr. Parsa T. Zadeh

 Implants can be expensive, but fortunately, many insurance carriers and Medicare may cover at least part of the cost.
 On average, a dental implant should run $2,000-$3,000 for both the abutment and the crown before anything is covered by insurance.
 It also varies heavily on the type of work that needs to be done to safely install the implant.

 Discount dental implants are something that should raise an alarm, as implants are something that takes a great deal of skill, patience and practice, and many dentists do not do implants simply because the process is so complicated to do correctly.
 Bone grafts, multiple implants, extraction of failing teeth and so on can raise the cost of an implant treatment.
 The important thing to remember when considering the cost of an implant, is that you are being given something that you will likely be using for the rest of your life, if cared for properly.
 The costs are negligible too, compared to the potential bone loss and additional loss of teeth or damage to your appearance from teeth shifting caused by the lack of pressure and balance in the mouth.

-If you have a need or are interested in learning more about dental implants, do not hesitate to call us at 310-273-9919 or schedule an appointment with our dentist through our appointment coordinator.
+If you have a need or are interested in learning more about dental implants, do not hesitate to call us at 310-273-2020 or schedule an appointment with our dentist through our appointment coordinator.
 You can read more about implant dentistry in a recent article written by our team here.